 In February 2017, the Agriculture Section held a team building event intended to identify areas where additional effort would improve overall operations.
-A key outcome of the event was moving toward the online submittal of permit applications.
+A key outcome of the event is the online submittal of permit applications.
 Section personnel have been working with information technology professionals designing an online portal for the submittal of construction and operating permit applications.
-The intent is to allow for a more streamlined processing of applications for businesses while still protecting water quality.
-The new system is expected to be launched in early 2018.
+The program is convinced that a more streamlined processing of applications for businesses will still be protective of water quality.
+The new system is still under development and is expected to be in production in 2019.